bssw-tutorial/bssw-tutorial.github.io/2026-01-26-hpcasia/section-hands-on-exercises.md

 1. CodeScribe is written in Python, so you will need a working Python installation on a system that you can access (local or remote) during the tutorial.

 1. Download and install CodeScribe from <https://github.com/akashdhruv/CodeScribe>

-   a.
-Installation instructions are provided in the README file: <https://github.com/akashdhruv/CodeScribe?tab=readme-ov-file#installation>
+   - Installation instructions are provided in the README file: <https://github.com/akashdhruv/CodeScribe?tab=readme-ov-file#installation>
-   b.
-You are encouraged to watch the tutorials on installing and using CodeScribe in this Box folder: <https://anl.app.box.com/folder/336154643880?s=zv3zdbphqprdz8rjh1c84xpeqd8yg32u>.
+   - You are encouraged to watch the tutorials on installing and using CodeScribe in this Box folder: <https://anl.app.box.com/folder/336154643880?s=zv3zdbphqprdz8rjh1c84xpeqd8yg32u>.
 These tutorials were prepared specifically for the code translation portion.
-   c.
-For code generation and update features, you may refer to the tutorial repository: <https://github.com/akashdhruv/codescribe-tutorial>, which provides minimal examples.
+   - For instructions on using code generation and update features, you may refer to the tutorial repository: <https://github.com/akashdhruv/codescribe-tutorial>, which provides minimal examples.

 1. You will need to integrate your CodeScribe installation with the API of your chosen LLM.
 Basic instructions are provided in the README file: <https://github.com/akashdhruv/CodeScribe?tab=readme-ov-file#integrating-llm-of-choice>.
 You may need to add support for your specific model in CodeScribe.
 To do so, examine the file <https://github.com/akashdhruv/CodeScribe/blob/development/code_scribe/lib/_llm.py>, copy the class that most closely resembles your target model, and create a pull request in the repository.
 With sufficient lead time, we will do our best to help make this work.
 You may also file issues on the CodeScribe repository to request assistance with adding support for a specific LLM.